ntdu/distributed_fastapi/README.md

 # ️⚡️ FastAPI Distributed Microserver ⚡️

 ## Project Description
-FastAPI Distributed Microserver suggest places to travel based on country and season.
+The FastAPI Distributed Microservice suggests travel destinations based on the user's chosen country and preferred season.

-The project built on microservice architecture, compose two services: backend-api service and consumer service
+The project is built on a microservice architecture and consists of two services: a backend-API service and a consumer service.

-Backend-api service provides endpoints to get country and season from client, and then respond travel recommendations.
+The backend-API service provides endpoints to receive a user's chosen country and season from the client.
+It then responds with travel recommendations.

-Consumer service responsible for integrating with third-party to collect required informations, then send them back to the backend-api service.
+The consumer service is responsible for integrating with third-party services to collect the necessary information.
+This information is then sent back to the backend-API service.

-We used kafka as the broker to connect two service.
-This architect allows us scale up horizontally by adding more consumer to broker
+We use Kafka as a broker to connect the two services.
+This architecture allows for horizontal scaling by adding more consumer services to the broker.

 ## Table of Content
 * [Project Description](#project-description)